bulent2k2/kojo_dev_for_tr_translation/ReadMe.md

 But, that's another story.
 I bring it up here because that's exactly what's happened to me: I stumbled on Kojo almost a year ago.
 Let me explain :-)

-Almost a year ago this day, I was about 18 months into an early retirement -- highly recommended, too, if you're old enough, or if you've worked hard&long enough :-).
-I wanted to use some of my time to help my 9 year old son to learn programming.
-But, I didn't want him to learn javascript, python or java, let alone c or c++!
-I wanted him to start natively in a good functional language -- nothing beats one's mother tongue, does it?
+It was October of 2020 and I have been enjoying an early retirement -- highly recommended, too, if you feel like you've worked hard&long enough 😇.
+I wanted to use some of my time to help my then 9 year old son to learn programming.
+But, I didn't want him to learn Javascript, Python or Java, let alone C or C++!
+I wanted him to start natively in a good, healthy and practical functional language -- nothing beats one's mother tongue, does it?
 And Scala seemed very promısıng.
 But, I didn't want him to have to learn sbt, ammonite, or just stay with boring text.
 After all, he was used to good graphical environments like scratch from MIT.
 And, a year ago (2020.10.10 or so), I did a google search: "scala for kids" and got:

 https://www.scala-lang.org/old/node/5624